History & Heritage City tour of UNESCO Classified Bordeaux

 Appropriate clothing and comfortable walking shoes.

 Bordeaux, part of the world heritage since 2007, offers 18th century marvels in term of architecture including a rich past starting in the gallo roman period.
 Bordeaux is known for having the second largest 18th century patrimony after St Petersburg.
 The city was recently listed as UNESCO World Heritage site.
 This distinction recognizes the beauty and unity of style of Bordeaux's architectural heritage, which has developed harmoniously over the centuries and remained remarkably well-preserved.
 This tour is the occasion to discover most of its treasures.
 Depart by bus from the ship berth for both a panoramic and walking tour of Bordeaux.

-Onboard your coach, you will get a chance to view the Chartrons district, a lively quarter which used to be the cradle of wine trade in Bordeaux from the Middle-Age.
-Continue your drive to the WWII German submarine base.
-You will also see the “Esplanade des Quinconces’, one of Europe’s largest squares with a column commemorating French Revolution; the Cailhau Gate and the Big Bell.
+Onboard your coach you will get a chance to view the Chartrons district, a lively quarter which used to be the cradle of wine trade in Bordeaux from the Middle-Age!
+You will also see the “Esplanade des Quinconces”, one of Europe’s largest squares (12 hectares) with a column commemorating French Revolution, the Cailhau Gate (15th) and the Big Bell (14th).